awsaavedra/awsaavedra.github.io/content/posts/ai-decisions.md

 what then?
 How can we hold machines accountability without legal rights?
 I don't know.

-When our reach exceeds our grasp we lose control and agency rapidly here.
+When our reach exceeds our grasp we lose control and a loss of agency slips us into learned helplessness.
+High agency is key here.

-# The problem
+# The high level solution

-We are now becoming increasingly reliant on these creation yet we don't fully know how to mitigate the lack of thinking and side effects.

 This is not a new problem, people frequently "calculate too much and think too little" as Charlie Munger used to say.
 Thinking deeply, broadly, and for long periods of time is both difficult, boring, and tedious.

-# The high level solution

 What's the opposite of the cognitive miser?
-Someone who uses heuristics, short cuts, and generally second hand thinking to first principles thinking?
-This is a first rate thinker whose can separate form and substance of decisions.
-Engages in strong understanding of multiple positions and explores understand with a fine tooth comb with an ever present awareness of their epistemic humility.
+A cognitive miser is someone who uses heuristics, short cuts,and generally second hand thinking to first principles thinking?
+A first rate thinker is someone who can separate form and substance of decisions.
+Engages in strong understanding of multiple positions and explores understand with a fine tooth combwith an ever present awareness of their epistemic humility.
 The goal is simulating another mind or simulate enough of the environment in which you're trying to understanding in high enough fidelity with a grasp of the relevant variables in that system.

-How?
 To do this you must be able to hold an entire compressed universe in your mind.
 You must be able to simulate the mind or environmental state at different depths of accuracy.
-A full deep equality of a mind is to know that mind would change both past, present, and future over time.
+A full deep equality of a mind is to know how that mind would change both past, present, and future over time.

-# Planning and specifications
+## Planning and specifications

-Proper planning and sifting over things will get you very far since the search space is now more focused on what to build, taste, etc. Your reads increase and your writing will decrease.
+Proper planning and sifting over things will get you very far since the search space is now more focused on what to build, proper taste, etc.
+Your reads increase and your writing will decrease.

 Plan -> Ship, as Garry Tan highlights [here](https://x.com/garrytan/status/2046282988854690099?s=20)

 > "Much of the essence of building a program is in fact the debugging of the specification."
 ~ Fred Brooks
+You must debug the spefication which requires.

+## Algorithm for creation

+This is primarily an algorithm for engineering, but it could equally apply to business, startups, or other parts of your life.
+It's Elon Musk's Algorithm and I always give attribution when possible.

+1. **Challenge every requirement first.** Ask why a rule, step, or standard exists, and who actually decided it, because many requirements were created for outdated or weak reasons.

+2. **Remove anything you can.** Cut parts, steps, or processes aggressively, even if you may need to restore some later; if you never add anything back, you probably did not cut enough.

+3. **Simplify only what survives.** Once unnecessary work is gone, make the remaining process clearer and more efficient instead of polishing something that never should have existed.

+4. **Speed up the workflow.** After the right process is in place, reduce delays and shorten cycle times so the work moves faster from start to finish.

+5. **Automate last.** Only automate after you have questioned, removed, simplified, and accelerated the process, so you do not waste effort automating flawed or unnecessary work.

+## Auditable at all levels?

+Your reasoning supply chain, requirements, etc. should be auditable at every level.
+Any design decisions should be as well.
+The extreme form of this is the Feynman Quote "I don't trust the experts, I calculate everything myself."
+Programming languages like Python notebooks allow you to both pull down all data, reproduce findings, etc. at every level.
+This concept applies to design, engineering, and business decisions.
+However, I will afford a caveat: one major things I have noticed is the "invent and wander" mindset of numerous innovators which is the things that resist operationalization and greedy reduction.
+More on this later.

 # Mind Enhancement